-First, you need to create a file with your command.
+First, you need to create a file that will contain the command.
 For this, open Websites → Manage, search for File Manager on the sidebar and click on it:

-Open the directory where you would like to store the file, for instance, the root folder of your website.
-If you are planning to have several Cron Jobs, it's recommended to create a separate folder for them.
+Go to the directory where you would like to store the file, for instance, the root folder of your website.
+If you are planning to have several cron jobs, it is recommended to create a separate folder for them.

-/usr/bin/php- loads PHP libraries (required if you are executing a PHP script)
+/usr/bin/php- loads the PHP libraries (these are required if you are executing a PHP script)

 Step 2 - Set up a Cron Job

-Lastly, select the schedule when the Cron Job will be executed and Save the changes.
+Next, select the schedule when the Cron Job will be executed from the Common options or add it manually:

 After clicking on Save, the custom cron job will be created, and your command with special characters will be executed as scheduled.